magnoleal/ADG-Android_Drawable_Generator/README.md

  * --hdpi: Generate the hdpi version of the image

  * --xhdpi: Generate the xhdpi version of the image

+ * --xxhdpi: Generate the xxhdpi version of the image

+ * --xxxhdpi: Generate the xxxhdpi version of the image

  * --help: Display this message